Marc Lamont Hill: Louis Farrakhan

 After a meeting with Louis Farrakhan in 2016, Hill said on Instagram: "Been blessed to spend the last day with Minister Louis Farrakhan.
 An amazing time of learning, listening, laughing, and even head nodding to music.
 God is Great."
 The photograph of Hill with Louis Farrakhan, long accused of antisemitism, resurfaced in October 2018.
 Lamont Hill said at this time that although he disagreed with Farrakhan on some issues, "I will not allow that to be an excuse for allowing dishonest media or poorly intentioned observers to create unnecessary division" adding he would "not be told who to speak to, sit with, or engage."
 He said he was unaware the image was being used for commercial purposes by the Nation of Islam website and would ask for it to be removed as it was inconsistent with "my values and my professional standards".
 He said that he did now believe Farrakhan to be an antisemite and was utterly opposed to Farrakhan's then-recent comparison of Jews to termites.

-Appearing on The Breakfast Club radio program in December 2018, Hill said that, while he does not agree with Farrakhan on all issues:For some reason, if you meet with Minister Farrakhan and you don’t throw him away wholesale, then you’re castigated in a way that doesn’t happen with anybody else.
-Why is only one set of people untouchable?
-And why does every black leader have to ritually denounce Farrakhan in order to sustain a position?
-That doesn’t happen to anyone else.